tnyeanderson/ddns/README.md

 (sshd) and a DNS server (dnsmasq).
 The **lanhost** runs the **agent** component with a cronjob.
 Each time the agent is run, it makes a request to icanhazip.com to obtain the public IP for **lanhost**.
-For a home server, this would be the WAN address, usually assigned by the ISPs DHCP service.
+For a home server, this would be the WAN address, usually assigned by the ISP's DHCP service.
 It checks the newly received address against the last one it received, and if it has changed (or `$FORCE` is set), the agent makes an SSH request to the server component which updates the DNS entry.